Child Psychology Degree and Career Guide

 - School psychologist*

-*A doctoral degree is usually required for this job title.
+*A doctoral degree is required for this job title.

 Salary and Job Outlook

-Projections for growth in the field of psychology and child psychology are positive.
-Job growth for clinical, counseling, and school psychologists is projected to be higher than the “all other” psychologists category through 2028, with the former estimated at 14.7% and the latter projected at 11.5%.6 According to the Bureau of Labor Statistics (BLS), the average annual salary for clinical, counseling, and school psychologists is $87,450, with the top 10% of earners in the field making $132,670 or more per year.7
+Projections for growth in the fields of psychology and child psychology are positive.
+Job growth for clinical, counseling, and school psychologists is projected to be 10.4% from 2020 to 2030.5 All other psychologists, according to Projections Central, are projected to grow by just 2%.5 According to the Bureau of Labor Statistics (BLS), as of May 2021, the average annual salary for clinical, counseling, and school psychologists is $87,450.6

 Additional Resources

-- APA’s Society for Child and Family Policy and Practice (Division 37): This division of the APA is committed to the application of psychology to advocate for children and their families, advancing research, education, and training in the field.
+- APA’s Society for Child and Family Policy and Practice (Division 37): Committed to the application of psychology to advocate for children and their families, advancing research, education, and training in the field.

-- American Board of Professional Psychology (ABPP): The ABPP certifies professional psychologists in a variety of specialties, including clinical child psychology.
+- American Board of Professional Psychology (ABPP): Certifies professional psychologists in a variety of specialties, including clinical child psychology.

-- Society of Clinical Child and Adolescent Psychology, Division 53 of the APA: The Society of Clinical Child and Adolescent Psychology (SCCAP) is a division of the APA that promotes advancement, research, and professionalism in the field.
-The SCCAP offers its members informational resources, student benefits, a forum, and a professional journal.
+- Society of Clinical Child and Adolescent Psychology (SCCAP), Division 53 of the APA: Promotes advancement, research, and professionalism in the field, while offering its members informational resources, student benefits, a forum, and a professional journal.

 Frequently Asked Questions